Lai Kuan-lin: Early life

 Lai was born in Taipei, Taiwan.
 Under his English name Edward Lai, he lived in Los Angeles, US for five years until he returned to Taiwan.
 He attended Lin-kou High School.

 Career

 2017–2018: Produce 101 and Wanna One

 Lai was recruited by Cube Entertainment during the Cube Star World Audition in Taiwan in 2016.
 In 2017, Lai participated in the second season of Produce 101, representing Cube Entertainment.
 He ranked seventh during the final episode with 905,875 votes, securing him a place in the show's project boy group Wanna One under YMC Entertainment.

 In November 2017, Lai appeared in labelmate Jeon So-yeon's music video for her single "Jelly".

-As well as being active as a Wanna One member in South Korea, Lai is also active in China, receiving an offer from skincare brand Dr. Jart to be their brand ambassador, resulting in a great success for the company with over 900 million KRW (US$800,000) of the endorsed product being sold in 56 minutes.
+As well as being active as a Wanna One member in South Korea, Lai is also active in China, receiving an offer from skincare brand Dr. Jart to be their brand ambassador, resulting in a great success for the company with over ₩900 million (US$800,000) of the endorsed product being sold in 56 minutes.